plancksecurity/foundation-planckJSONServerWrapper/README.md

 ### Building on macOS

-The p≡p JSON Server Adapter can be build on OS X or macOS with MacPorts.
+The p≡p JSON Server Adapter can be built on OS X or macOS with MacPorts.

 #### System requirements